19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 On a [Turn](Turn.md) in [Combat](Combat.md), you can move a distance up to your movement (speed), the default is 30’.
 - On a grid, each square is usually 5', so this would be 6 squares.
 - In a measurement system 5' is usually 1" in real space, so this would be 6".
+	- With abstract distance, it's roughly 6", about the length of a pen.
 - FYI (feet = ', inches = ")

 Movement can be discontinuous, (i.e. move 10', [Attack](Attack.md), drink potion, move 15').